Who can use this feature?

 |---|---|

-| crm-get | Look up a Chili Piper meeting by CRM event ID |
+| crm-get | Resolves CP meeting linked to CRM event ID and returns its full record |

-| crm-cancel | Cancel a meeting by CRM event ID |
+| crm-cancel | Resolves CP meeting linked to CRM event ID and permanently cancels it |

-| crm-noshow | Mark a meeting as no-show by CRM event ID |
+| crm-noshow | Marks a CP meeting linked to CRM event ID as no-show |

-Example: Checking your Tenant
+Example: checking your tenant

 -